 are not permitted as client character sets.

-initial set of accounts.
-The names and access privileges for these
+initial account or accounts.
+The names and access privileges for

 Section 13.7.1, “Account Management Statements”.

-When you connect to a MySQL server with a command-line client, specify the user name and password as necessary for the account that you want to use:
+To connect to a MySQL server with a command-line client, specify user name and password options as necessary for the account that you want to use:

 If you prefer short options, the command looks like this: